slurmulon/bach/README.md

 ### Play

-Because Warble supports referencing with variables, it requires a mechanism for specifying which list of measures should be used for playing the track.
+Because `warble` supports references, it requires a mechanism for specifying which list of measures or `Loops` should be used for playing the track.

+In other words, you need to tell it which values should be made available to the `warble` interpreter.

 You can think of `Play` as your main method or default export.